-Starting my working day at 7:30am, in reality I’ve probably already sent several emails, ordered gardening supplies, planned a daily work schedule, drank too much coffee ate too many croissants.
+Like many Head Gardener’s my working day starts at 7:30am, in reality I’ve probably already sent several emails, ordered gardening supplies, planned a daily work schedule, drank too much coffee ate too many croissants.

 My transition to becoming a vegetarian began quite by accident, I wanted to increase my fruit and vegetable intake.
 I didn’t believe the recommended five a day was adequate for my busy physical schedule.
 Instead I began to increase the quantity of fruit and vegetables I ate on a daily basis, this had a knock-on effect for both altering my mindset and adjusting my taste buds.

 I began to feel differently about both the preparation and cooking of vegetables often choosing to eat raw food and vegetables in preference over-cooked or steamed veggies.
 This simple adjustment to my daily diet developed a keen interest in vegetables and fruit, empowering me to work toward a plant food diet regime.